-- Read these guidelines and, in particular, familiarise yourself with the assessment criteria for the relevant Marsden Fund grant category (Standard, Fast-Start or Marsden Fund Council Award). - Read the proposal and supporting documents carefully and thoroughly. - Complete your Referee Report by the due date (July 22nd) via the portal.
+- Read these guidelines and familiarise yourself with the assessment criteria for the relevant Marsden Fund grant category (Standard, Fast-Start or Marsden Fund Council Award). - Read the proposal and supporting documents carefully and thoroughly. - Complete your Referee Report by the due date (July 21st) via the portal.
 Please contact the Marsden Fund at marsdenref@royalsociety.org.nz if you are unable to meet this deadline for any reason.

 In your Referee Report, you will be asked to comment separately on both the proposal and the researcher(s), considering the above assessment criteria.
-The Referee Report consists of two important aspects: your comments on both proposal and researchers (Section 1 below), and numeric grades for both the proposal and researchers (Section 2 below).
+The Referee Report consists of two important aspects: your comments on both proposed research and researchers (Section 1 below), and numeric grades for both the proposed research and researchers (Section 2 below).
 Grades given in Section 2 should be consistent with the comments given.
 Please do not refer to the grades given in your comments, as they are not revealed to the applicants.

-Note also that your comments as a referee are the most important aspect of your review.
-Gradings without comments, or alongside very limited comments, may be discounted by the assessment panel.
+Your comments as an expert referee are the most important aspect of your review.
+Gradings alongside very limited comments may be discounted by the Council.

-Note that acting as a referee for the Marsden Fund is completely optional, and referees do not receive compensation.
+Acting as a referee for the Marsden Fund is completely optional, and referees do not receive compensation.
 If requested, we will provide a letter confirming your participation as a referee.
 We can also record your contribution to service to your ORCiD record if you wish.